Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Problem Formulation

 Here, the non-negative constant $P^{\mathrm{max}}$ in constraint C1 denotes the maximum transmit power of the DFRC BS in each snapshot.
-Moreover, to provide high-quality sensing service in snapshot $m$, the DFRC should illuminate the targets with the pre-designed sensing beam pattern, which is determined by the covariance matrix of the desired waveform \cite{8288677,9199556}, i.e., $\mathbf{R}_d[m]$.
+Moreover, to provide high-quality sensing service in snapshot $m$, the DFRC BS illuminates the targets with pre-designed highly-directional sensing beam patterns, which are characterized by the covariance matrix of the desired waveform \cite{8288677,9199556}, i.e., $\mathbf{R}_d[m]$.
 To facilitate simultaneous high-quality sensing and secure communication, the DFRC BS has to synthesize the desired sensing beam patterns by designing the information signal and the AN appropriately.
-As such, similar to \cite{8999605,9199556}, in this paper, we introduce constraint C2 which ensures that, in each snapshot, the difference between the covariance matrix of the desired radar beam pattern and that of the actual signal transmitted by the DFRC BS is smaller than a pre-defined threshold $\delta_d[m]$.
-Constraint C3 guarantees that the duration of $M$ snapshots does not exceed the maximum allowable scanning period.
-To ensure that each legitimate user enjoys satisfactory communication service within the scanning period, the minimum average achievable rate of user $k$ has to be greater than a desired rate $\overline{R}_{\mathrm{req}_k}$, as specified in constraint C4 \cite{8288677}. $\overline{R}_{\mathrm{tol}_k}$ in constraint C5 limits the maximum information leakage of each user to ensure secure communications.\footnote{We note that rather than restricting the secrecy rate of each user, the considered sum secrecy rate maximization formulation with constraints on the achievable rate and the maximum information leakage of each user provides a higher flexibility for secure resource allocation with respect to the rate requirements of different applications, e.g., multimedia services, Internet-of-Things, etc. In fact, with the proposed algorithm, we can ensure secure communication for each legitimate user.} Also, constraint C6 specifies the permissible range of the duration of each snapshot.
+As such, similar to \cite{8999605,9199556}, in this paper, we introduce constraint C2 which ensures that in each snapshot $m$, the difference between the covariance matrix of the desired highly-directional radar beam pattern and that of the actual signal transmitted by the DFRC BS is smaller than a pre-defined threshold $\delta_d[m]$.\footnote{Note that a smaller value of $\delta_d[m]$ reduces the maximum deviation allowed from the desired beam pattern, which is beneficial for target sensing.
+On the contrary, a larger value of $\delta_d[m]$ gives the DFRC BS more flexibility in designing the information beamforming vectors, potentially facilitating higher secrecy rates.
+As a result, $\delta_d[m]$ can be used to prioritize communication and sensing depending on the application scenario.} Constraint C3 guarantees that the duration of the $M$ snapshots does not exceed the maximum allowable scanning period.
+To ensure that each legitimate user enjoys satisfactory communication service within the scanning period, the minimum average achievable rate of user $k$ has to be greater than a desired rate $\overline{R}_{\mathrm{req}_k}$, as specified in constraint C4 \cite{8288677}. $\overline{R}_{\mathrm{tol}_k}$ in constraint C5 limits the maximum information leakage of each user to ensure secure communications.\footnote{We note that rather than restricting the secrecy rate of each user, the considered sum secrecy rate maximization formulation with constraints on the achievable rate and the maximum information leakage of each user provides a higher flexibility for secure resource allocation with respect to the rate requirements of different applications, e.g., multimedia services, Internet-of-Things, etc. In fact, with the proposed algorithm, we can ensure secure communication for each legitimate user.} Furthermore, constraint C6 specifies the permissible range of the duration of each snapshot.
 On the one hand, the minimum snapshot length, i.e., $t_{\mathrm{min}}$, accounts for two important aspects of sensing.
 First, due to the limitations of the hardware and the proportions of the radar, a minimum time interval between two consecutive radar snapshots is required \cite{skolnik1980introduction}.
 Second, to facilitate high-quality sensing, the DFRC BS has to illuminate each slice of the sector and receives echoes for target information acquisition for a certain minimum amount of time \cite{9755276}.
-On the other hand, constraining the maximum duration of a snapshot facilitates timely CSI updating and target sensing. $\mathbf{V}[m]\in\mathbb{H}^{N_{\mathrm{T}}}$ and constraint C7 ensure that $\mathbf{V}[m]$ is a covariance matrix.
+On the other hand, constraining the maximum duration of a snapshot facilitates timely CSI updating and target sensing. $\mathbf{V}[m]\in\mathbb{H}^{N_{\mathrm{T}}}$ and constraint C7 ensure that $\mathbf{V}[m]$ is a covariance matrix. $\mathbf{W}_{k}[m]\in\mathbb{H}^{N_{\mathrm{T}}}$, $\forall m\in\mathcal{M}$, $\forall k\in\mathcal{K}$, and the constraints in C8 and C9 are imposed to ensure that $\mathbf{W}_k[m]=\mathbf{w}_k[m]\mathbf{w}_k^H[m]$ still holds after optimization of beamforming matrix $\mathbf{W}_k[m]$.